Skip to content

 links.html # template for the reference links

-refs-short.html # template for the references in 'short' mode
+refs-short.html # template for references in 'short' mode

-refs-long.html # template for the references in 'long' mode
+refs-long.html # template for references in 'long' mode

 summary.html # template for the summary

-The links.html allows customization of the reference links (<section:term>).
+The links.html template allows customization of the reference links (<section:term>).

 The default template looks like this: